jahidulpabelislam/portfolio-api/README.md

 # Portfolio API

 ### Setup

+Create Database.

+Import /set-up/base-structure.sql into newly created database.

-Copy /set-up/Config-sample.php and move to /v3/classes/Config.php then fill in necessary constants.
+Copy /set-up/Config-sample.php and move to /v3/classes/Config.php then fill in the 6 necessary constants.

 Copy /set-up/Hasher-sample.php and move to /v3/classes/Hasher.php then update both the functions with your Hashing functionality.